kazuibasou/KDD2020/README.md

 		./asm_public_clusters_size youtube

 ### `./pokec_size_estimation <access model>`
-Return the NRMSEs of estimates of each size estimator for specified sample sizes on the Pokec dataset.
+Return the NRMSEs of estimates of each size estimator for specified sample sizes on the Pokec graph.

 - **Arguments:**